przemyslawkulak/meal2list/README.md

 - ✅ **Receipt Image Processing:** Implement OCR functionality to extract shopping list items directly from receipt images, allowing users to quickly recreate past shopping lists or track spending patterns.
 - ✅ **User-Specific Generation Limits:** Introduce a system to manage API usage, such as a monthly limit on the number of recipes a user can process for ingredient extraction (e.g., 50 recipes per month).
+- [ ] **Sharing Shopping Lists:** Enable users to share their shopping lists with others, supporting both view-only and collaborative editing modes.
 - [ ] **Recipe Saving & Quick-Add:** Enhance the recipe saving feature to allow users to easily select a saved recipe to automatically generate a shopping list, streamlining the process.
 - [ ] **Vector Database Integration (Qdrant):** Implement Qdrant vector database for semantic product matching and improved AI-driven ingredient recognition, enabling better fuzzy matching and product suggestions.
 - [ ] **AI Product Matching Integration:** Integrate product matching into AI workflow to automatically connect AI-generated product names to existing database products, improving data consistency and reducing duplicate entries.